lambacck/ScriptDB/README.md

 You can also (optionally) specify to script the extended properties for each object along with the DDL.

 ScriptDB was originally written by Jesse Hersch of http://www.elsasoft.org.
-It's hosted at codeplex now for the benefit of the community.

-This version was updated for SQL Server 2008/2008R2 by Chris Lambacher.
+This version was updated from the version at http://scriptdb.codeplex.com/ codeplex for SQL Server 2008/2008R2 by Chris Lambacher.
+Also added was Full Text index scripting.
+Since the owners of the codeplex repo don't seem to be responding to patches I've put this up here to keep my changes in a public place.